 This agreement confirms that the presenter will:

-- Submit one original of PowerPoint Presentation and all handout materials by February 21, 2022
+- Submit one original of PowerPoint Presentation and any handout materials by February 15, 2023.

 - Provide ASCLS with written permission for any copyrighted materials not owned by the speaker, which are included in the speaker’s presentation and handouts.
 Beyond “fair use,” copyrighted materials must not be included in presentations or handouts without written permission from copyright holders.
 Faculty member agrees to indemnify and hold ASCLS harmless against any claims relating to copyright infringement.